 - Work done by Dave Maré on the impact of wage subsidies formed part of Ministry of Social Development discussions on the topic.

 - Arthur Grimes’s project fleshing out the pros and cons of a common New Zealand/Australia currency, extensively quoted in discussions about the issue.

-- Suzi Kerr’s research on agricultural emissions and water quality in New Zealand, which helped re-frame the issues and increase the ability for constructive thinking and communication between the agricultural sector and policy makers.
+- Suzi Kerr’s research on water quality in New Zealand, which helped re-frame the issues and increase the ability for constructive thinking and communication between the agricultural sector and policy makers.

 - Dave Maré’s body of work looking at the economic impacts of immigration, cited prominently in a number of reviews.